 No longer an abstract conversation designed to appeal to changing consumer tastes, sustainability has in the past year become a serious endeavor for retailers.
 With 60 percent of consumers across all generations saying they’re willing to change their shopping habits to reduce environmental impact, retailers like Levi’s, IKEA, and Lush are taking steps to reduce water use, increase their use of renewable materials, and remove the need for packaging, respectively.

 Today, many retail corporations expect their suppliers to adhere to modern sustainability standards.
 The expectations go far beyond the first-tier suppliers, with companies aiming to create sustainable practices in the entire supply chain.
 Some of the benefits of a sustainable supply chain include improved productivity, cost savings, and increased efficiencies.

 A typical retailer’s supply chain accounts for more than 80 percent of its greenhouse gas emissions.
 And it isn’t only the environment that’s feeling the effects.
-Without a sustainable supply chain in the retail industry, for instance, a company’s profits can be affected by things like climate-change related disasters.
+Without a sustainable supply chain in the retail industry, for instance, a company’s profit is more likely to be affected by things like climate-change related disasters.